 Why did they ban menthol cigarettes?

 In a nutshell, the UK government banned menthol cigarettes to help discourage young people from taking up smoking.
 The reasoning is that menthol cigarettes taste nicer than harsher, normal ones, and so children are more likely to give them a shot.
 They like the taste, they want more, and then they become full-on smokers.
-And this is the main reason why the UK government decided to prohibit the sale of menthol cigarettes.

 My first cigarette was a menthol